ModernClimate/slim-pickens/README.md

 #### DateInput

 An input that opens a calendar control when clicked.
-Selecting a date closed the calendar and displays the selected date value in the input.
+Selecting a date closes the calendar and displays the selected date value in the input.

 ```javascript